kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 > * **Pro tip**: You can always group a number of chats from different spaces (or no space in particular) into a private space, if you'd like to group chats together and avoid the "Other Rooms" or "Favorites" to bloat.
 > * Be mindful of joining too many rooms, if it prevents you from keeping up with notifications that actually matter.
 > * Consider using alternative Matrix clients, if it fits you better.
-> * Element supports a very simple to setup **RSS feed**, which can be useful to keep up with things.
+> * Element supports a very simple to set up **RSS feed**, which can be useful to keep up with things.
 > * **Custom keyword notifications** in Element/Matrix are very useful to keep you up to date with certain topics that you feel responsible for.
 > * More in the devops wiki.
 Ask questions in Element/Devops Helpdesk if need be.
 > * [Doc](https://docs.google.com/document/d/1WTLx1k46g0WeB6Afp02XS682SUFbqJUVp4bKhXksYFo/edit#heading=h.v9anig8niu5f) for our last round of element revamp.